-Ed “NJWeedman” Forchion is suing an associate occupying a building where his daughters sought to operate a hookah lounge, along with its landlord.
+Ed “NJWeedman” Forchion is suing an associate who goes by Bud Bandit, who is occupying a building where his daughters sought to operate a hookah lounge, along with its landlord.

 NJWeedman is suing the landlord Rob and the occupant, underground cannabis entrepreneur Al Elk, who was previously selling at NJ Weedman’s place the Joint in Trenton, NJ across from City Hall.
 Elk has begun openly selling cannabis flower and edibles under the name “Bud Bandit.”

 Initially, NJWeedman’s three eldest daughters were going to operate a hookah lounge there.
 They had an agreement with the landlord, who was renovating the location to their specifications with kitchen equipment NJWeedman had purchased.

 His eldest, Chanel, would manage the place and had been in contact with the landlord named Rob.
 His daughter Daeja would be the front manager, and his daughter Ajanea would be the chef.

 NJWeedman explained his daughters have worked for him for some time.

 The daughters had planned the full layout of the location.
 It was going to be a hookah lounge with space for live music, a rooftop lounge, and VIP rooms.
 Construction was being done to their specifications.

 When Chanel was filling out the form for the Certificate of Formation naming the business Sista Sista III LLC, she asked Rob for the address, which he provided.

 Chanel said she had been texting the landlord Rob regularly.

 “We had a deal.
 The only reason why we didn’t have a lease was he saying he was waiting for the certificate of occupancy and then he could legally lease it,” NJWeedman said.